As an Amazon Associate I earn from qualifying purchases.

 Clear Shoe Inserts: These are dirt cheap and we use them for everything from sandals to heels.

-Boot Shapers: Tall boots are some of the most difficult footwear to photography attractively.
-Some sellers simply stick a chopped off pool noodle inside to keep the boots upright but we prefer the more attractive option of Resinta Boot Shapers.
+Boot Shapers: Tall boots are some of the most difficult footwear to photograph attractively.
+Some sellers simply stick a chopped-off pool noodle inside to keep the boots upright but we prefer the more attractive option of white boot shapers.
 Just be sure to state in the auction that they aren’t included!

-While the paper is awesome for hanging on the wall, I will admit that it falls a bit short for flat-lays.
+While the paper is awesome for hanging on the wall, I will admit that it falls a bit short for flat lays.
 The paper quickly wrinkles and tears if you move it too much.
-For flat-lays, we recommend a long hair rug or sheepskin.
+For flat lays, we recommend a long hair rug or sheepskin.
 You want something with a neutral color but lots of texture!
-IKEA sheep skins work nicely as will a couple yards of faux fur fabric from your local craft store!
+IKEA sheep skins work nicely as will a couple of yards of faux fur fabric from your local craft store!